 The range that a scooter is able to be driven can be influenced by one factor or a combination of many.
-Imagine an average scooter owner, travelling uphill with their weekly shopping balanced on it.
-Now imagine the same person, travelling along a flat pavement with shopping.
+Imagine an average scooter owner, traveling uphill with their weekly shopping balanced on it.
+Now imagine the same person, traveling along a flat pavement with shopping.
 The drive range will be different for both.

 Let’s look at the factors that might make a difference:

 There are two main types of batteries typically be used on a scooter.
 They are: